shon6360/course-spotter/README.md

 For now, written in python and uses requests to get the info from SoC then requests to send a message to my discord server.

 For the future, I want to:
 - Live update the sniping list without downtime
 - Remove errors from the API (sometimes there are false positives, implying there may also be false negatives that go undetected)
 - Allow for multiple users

+BUt first, optimizations and whatnot need to be made